Simo93-rgb/proformer_ce/README.md

 # Proformer

-Proformer is a transformer based model for process traces presented in"[Structural Positional Encoding for Knowledge Integration in Transformer-based Medical Process Monitoring](https://ceur-ws.org/Vol-3578/paper3.pdf)".
+Proformer is a transformer based model for process traces presented in "[Structural Positional Encoding for Knowledge Integration in Transformer-based Medical Process Monitoring](https://arxiv.org/abs/2403.08836)".
 Here we present the source code applied to the [BPI 2012 challenge](10.4121/uuid:0c60edf1-6f83-4e75-9367-4c63b3e9d5bb) dataset.

 ## Performance